UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/17-type-instantiation-generalization.md

 <img src="17-type-instantiation-generalization/val-rule-full.png" alt="val-rule-full" />
 <hr>

-LEFTOFF doing slides

-On the condition θΓ = Γ: Γ is “input”: it can’t be changed.
+On the condition θΓ = Γ: Γ is "input": it can’t be changed.
-The condition ensures that θ doen’t conflict with Γ.
+The condition ensures that θ doesn't conflict with Γ.

-We can’t generalize over free type variables in Γ.
+We can't generalize over free type variables in Γ.

-Their presence indicates they can be used somewhere else, and hence they aren’t free to be instantiated with any type.
+Their presence indicates they can be used somewhere else, and hence they aren't free to be instantiated with any type.

-Type Inference for Lets and Recursive Definitions

 <hr>
 <img src="17-type-instantiation-generalization/var-rule-example.png" alt="var-rule-example" />
 <hr>

+# Type Inference for Lets and Recursive Definitions

 ## Let Examples
 ```